 It already goes without saying that businesses must have a web presence if they want to be successful.
 But by 2020, most consumers will be mobile. a simple website and social media won’t be enough.
 You’ll need to have a fully supported by effective mobile web marketing campaigns, customized mobile landing pages, mobile SEO, mobile advertising strategies, SMS campaigns that are responsive and a compatible social media footprint.

-If you are selling online, live chat and business phone service is a must, but you may want to start adopting chatbots and integrating them into your customer experience, especially since an Oracle survey found that 80% of respondents already use chatbots or plan to by 2020.
+If you are selling online, live chat and commercial phone service is a must, but you may want to start adopting chatbots and integrating them into your customer experience, especially since an Oracle survey found that 80% of respondents already use chatbots or plan to by 2020.
 Chatbots are services through which customers interact (usually on messaging platforms) that are powered by rules and/or artificial intelligence.
 They’re designed to make purchasing processes and customer interactions proceed even faster and more seamlessly than they do now.

 Different Hiring Priorities